mit-rss/visual_servoing/README.md

 - Demonstration of parking controller performance.
 Make sure you explain and justify the design choices you made in your controller.
 Hint: include error plots from **rqt plot**
 - Demonstration of the line-follower.
 Describe any adjustments you needed to make to your perception and control modules in order to follow lines.
 Hint: include error plots from **rqt plot**

 Please include video, screen shots, data visualizations, etc. in your presentation as evidence of these deliverables.
-A good report will make quantitative and qualitative evaluations of your results.
+A good presentation will make quantitative and qualitative evaluations of your results.

 We provide you with some resources to help you present an effective analysis of your Lab 4 system: